orbisgis/h2gis/docs/dev/SHPRead.md

 Define `fileEncoding` to force encoding (useful when the header is missing encoding information).

+If:

-If the `tablename` parameter is not specified, then the resulting table has the same name as the shapefile.
+- the `tableName` parameter is not specified, then the resulting table has the same name as the shapefile.
+- the `deleteTable` parameter is `true` and table `tableName` already exists in the database, then table `tableName` will be removed / replaced by the new one.
+Else (no `deleteTable` parameter or `deleteTable` equal to `false`), an error indicating that the table `tableName` already exists will be throwned.

 <div class="note">
   <h5>Warning on the input file name</h5>